10

 superconductor ribbons in a magnet

 The magnetic confinement fusion reactors that have been designed in most research programmes use magnets with low-temperature superconductors (LTS), which require temperatures close to absolute zero (-273 °Celsius).
 However, this technology requires very large machines.
 The solution proposed by CFS, on the other hand, uses innovative industrial superconductors made from Rare Earth Barium Copper Oxide (ReBCO) which are known as High-Temperature Superconductors (HTS) because they “only” require temperatures of around - 253° Celsius.
 These superconductors can also create very strong magnetic fields.
-These differences make it possible to create reactors that are much more compact, simple and efficient compared to those designed until now.
+These differences make it possible to create reactors that are much more compact and efficient compared to those designed until now.

 degrees Celsius temperature reached by the plasma inside the reactor